JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 This requires a long running bot.
 It should be on a server you can keep running permanently, so perhaps a VPS, but in any case, very high uptime.
 For reliability it also makes sense to configure to run as a systemd service.

-A note: the most natural way to run the directory is as a Joinmarket *maker* bot, i.e. run `yg-privacyenhanced.py`, with configuration as described below.
-For now it will actually offer to do coinjoins - we will want to fix this in future so no coins are needed (but it can just be a trivial size).
+The currently suggested way to run a directory node is to use the script found [here](https://github.com/JoinMarket-Org/custom-scripts/blob/0eda6154265e012b907c43e2ecdacb895aa9e3ab/start-dn.py); you can place it in your `joinmarket-clientserver/scripts` directory and run it *without* arguments, but with one option flag: `--datadir=/your/chosen/datadir` (as you'll see below).

+This slightly unobvious approach is based on the following ideas: we run a Joinmarket script, with a Joinmarket python virtualenv, so that we are able to parse messages; this means that the directory node *can* be a bot, e.g. a maker bot, but need not be - and here it is basically a "crippled" maker bot that cannot do anything.
+This 'crippling' is actually very useful because (a) we use the `no-blockchain` argument (it is forced in-code; you don't need to set it) so we don't need a running Bitcoin node (of whatever flavour), and (b) we don't need a wallet either.

 #### Joinmarket-specific configuration

-Add `hidden_service_dir` to your `[MESSAGING:onion]` with a directory accessible to your user.
-You may want to lock this down a bit!
+Add a non-empty `hidden_service_dir` entry to your `[MESSAGING:onion]` with a directory accessible to your user.
+You may want to lock this down a bit, but be careful changing permissions from what is created by the script, because Tor is very finicky about this.

+The hostname for your onion service will not change and will be stored permanently in that directory.

 The point to understand is: Joinmarket's `jmbase.JMHiddenService` will, if configured with a non-empty `hidden_service_dir` field, actually start an *independent* instance of Tor specifically for serving this, under the current user.
 (our Tor interface library `txtorcon` needs read access to the Tor HS dir, so it's troublesome to do this another way).